 When it comes to the level of toasting, we always opt for medium / medium-light toasting.
 The toasting is actually a part of the process used when assembling the barrels by hand.
 To make the wooden planks bendable, the cooper assembles the barrel over open fire.
 This process can be done over less or more time and a harder or milder fire.
 The harder the "toasting" the more aroma, especially of the spicy and sweet kind, the wood gives to the wine.
 The lighter the tasting the more elegant aromas and in general less impact on the taste/aroma on the wine.

 The oak's impact on the wine is strongest the first year when the barrel is new, and decreases slowly over the first 3 years till the wood becomes neutral.
-We like our beautiful barrel's gentle "kiss of personality" to our wines so only use them the first 3 years.
+We like our beautiful barrel's gentle "kiss of personality" to our wines so therefore only use them the first 3 years.

 Finally, we only let certain of our wines rest in oak barrels, not all.
 Our fresh young white, rosé and our Grenache dominated red, we prefer to keep their pure fruity expression.